 — Marco Andretti (@MarcoAndretti) June 1, 2019

 Andretti’s elapsed time from pit exit to the start/finish line after the pit stop was 1 minute, 42.8379 seconds.
-Andretti was 5.4 seconds faster the next time around and chopped an additional 3.4 seconds off of his lap time as his tires heated up and the track dried up.
+The next lap was 5.4 seconds faster and the next lap after that was an additional 3.4 seconds faster as the tires came up to temperature.
 Unfortunately, Ed Jones went into the tire barrier in Turn 7 a couple of laps later and brought out a full course yellow.

 Under normal circumstances, the pits would be closed until a pack up for the entire field had been established.
 However, the field did not pack up as quick as the series had hoped for before they had opened the pits, causing nearly the entire field to pit while Andretti remained stuck behind the whole field.

 “We do a great job, we take a big risk, we outsmart people, we keep it off the wall and they don’t let us pack up,” said Andretti.
 “I’ve never seen that in my whole career.
 That’s the risk we take and we don’t crash and then they open the pits so I don’t know.
 I’ve never seen that before but that’s one of the shows of the race and they blew that.”

 Marco’s father Michael Andretti shared a similar opinion.

 “It’s bullshit.
 I don’t know, I have no idea,” said the elder Andretti.
 “I was shocked when I saw [the caution] because I thought we were golden, we were going to be sitting 2-3-4 and then [INDYCAR] do that.
 That’s just wrong.”

 However, Michael did enjoy watching his son hustle his car around the 2.35 mile temporary street circuit.

 “He’s one of the best at that so I felt confident and I knew he was going to be our benchmark and we were watching his time,” said Michael.
 “Once we started to see his time come down that’s when we came in.